michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 29. AND when Jeshu went forth from Jirichu, a great multitude cometh after him.

-30. And, behold, two blind men were sitting by the sideBy the hand of the way. of the way; and when they heard that Jeshu was passing, they gave voice, saying, Be merciful upon us, my Lord, Son of David!
+30. And, behold, two blind men were sitting by the side

 31. But the crowds rebuked them that they should be silent; but they lifted up their voice the more, saying, Our Lord, be merciful upon us, O Son of David!